ama66/TimeSeries-Utilities/ReadMe.md

-# Utilities for visualization , processing (Resampling, shifting,...etc), stats modeling , Forecasting and ML on timeseries in Python by J. Portilla
+# Utilities for visualization , processing (Resampling, shifting,...etc), stats modeling , Forecasting and ML on timeseries in Python by PacktPublishing and Others